AdamA132/engine-assembly/README.md

-# Four-Cylinder Rotating Assembly — SolidWorks
+# Four-Cylinder Rotating Assembly in SolidWorks

 A four-cylinder engine rotating assembly modeled from scratch in SolidWorks: every component built as an individual part, then mated into an assembly where crankshaft